Boundary Waters, Voyageurs to open for overnight campers; state park campgrounds remain closed

 Just ahead of the Memorial Day holiday weekend that often feels like the start of summer for lovers of Minnesota’s outdoors, two of the state’s premier camping destinations are once again allowing overnight visitors.

-A Forest Service spokesperson said the agency's policy toward camping arrangements in the BWCA aligns with the governor's single-household directive.
+A Forest Service spokeswoman said the agency’s policy toward camping arrangements in the BWCA “aligns” with the governor’s single-household directive. “[Campers] should refer to the governor’s orders,” Suzanne Hirsch said.

 In his executive order Wednesday, Walz also extended the closure of state park and recreation area campgrounds across Minnesota through May 31.
 Dispersed camping, however, is allowed in state forests.

-Superior and Chippewa national forests also are permitting overnight camping at spread-out sites, though Forest Service campgrounds and bathrooms will remain closed until further noticed.
+Superior and Chippewa national forests also are permitting overnight camping at spread-out sites, though Forest Service campgrounds and bathrooms will remain closed until further notice.

 The BWCA and Voyageurs closed at the onset of the COVID-19 pandemic and reopened for day use earlier this month.
 Voyageurs will also open its houseboat mooring sites.

-Walz's "stay safe Minnesota" measure issued Wednesday does not allow residents to return to developed campgrounds, nor does it allow folks to camp with friends living in other dwellings.
+Walz’s “Stay Safe Minnesota” measure issued Wednesday does not allow residents to return to developed campgrounds, nor does it allow folks to camp with friends in other dwellings.

 “If we were to open and see activities that present a management issue that puts safety in jeopardy, we would consider our operational stance and implement closures to mitigate for that risk,” said Bob DeGross, Voyageurs’ superintendent.